Sithamfr/GrowthData/README.md

 ## Demonstration

-Click on the images to watch the demonstration.
+Click on the images to watch the video demos.

 ### Color images